 Butter is an amazing ingredient in baking.
 It tastes good and has a good mouth-feel.
 Luckily, there are a zillion butter substitutes out there.
 Margarine is the most common substitute.
 My family can’t eat soy because Girlfriend is allergic to soy.
 Also, hydrogenated margarines are really (really) bad for you, so I avoid hydrogenated oils.
 Up until recently, my preferred butter substitute was Earth Balance Soy-Free Butter Spread.
-They just changed their recipe (spring 2013) and added flax oil, which has changed the taste–which I’m not that keen on.
+They changed their recipe in spring 2013 which changed the taste–and I’m not that keen on it.

 I have been experimenting with using a half and half mixture of Earth Balance Soy-Free Butter Spread and Omega Nutrition Coconut Oil in my recipes.
 So far, I like the results.
 The taste is neutral, which I like.
 Up until now I haven’t been a fan of using coconut oil because it had a strong coconut taste.
 I don’t mind the taste, but coconut isn’t the taste that I want in all of my recipes.
 But, companies are now aware of this issue and are creating coconut oils that are much less “coconutty” than before.

 Be aware that butter replacers are softer than butter at room temperature.
 This means that they melt at a lower temperature than butter.
 Therefore, if you use it for pie crust or something else you need to use cold fat for, you need to monitor the temperature a bit more.
 In addition, butter replacers have more water in them, so your pie crust will probably need less water.

-Do not substitute a liquid oil for butter in a pastry recipe.
+It is usually best not to substitute a liquid oil for butter in a pastry recipe.
 Butter is solid at room temperature, so if a pastry recipe (like pie) calls for butter, you need to use something else that is also solid at room temperature.
 Do not use ghee in pie crust or any other pastry recipe–pastry needs a hard fat.